sierejw/Chip8-Emulator/README.md

 -o, when on, adds value of variable register x to jump address, otherwise will add value at variable register 0 to jump address. (not recommended)
 -v, enables vertical interrupt used in original Chip8. (recommended)

-All recommended arguements are to emulate original Chip8 behavior.
+All recommended arguments are to emulate original Chip8 behavior.

 ## References: